craftdstudio/httpsniffer/README.md

 It builds on the battle-hardened [gopacket](https://github.com/google/gopacket/blob/master/examples/httpassembly/main.go), and it adds support for parsing HTTP requests and responses using [net/http](https://pkg.go.dev/net/http).

+**NOTE**: the API is still under heavy development, therefore subject to substantial changes.

 ### Quick Example